• Skip to main content

 Instant Khoya grated on a wooden board.

 Khoya, also known as "mawa" or "khoa," is a traditional dairy product widely used in indian and pakistani cuisine.
-Not just desserts, this creamy ingredient seldom finds use in savory recipes like khoya matar or paneer kalimirch to add richness.
+Not just desserts, in my kitchen, it seldom finds use in savory recipes like khoya matar or paneer kalimirch to add richness.

-In my early years in the States, I often found myself grappling with disappointment when it came to the khoya available in indian grocery stores.
+In my early years in the States, I often found myself grappling with disappointment whenver I purchased khoya available in indian grocery stores.
 It had consistently bitter notes and the texture often left me desiring for more.

 Driven by the desire to elevate my Diwali mithai (Indian sweets) recipes, I started making khoya at home.
 My initial approach was a nod to tradition where I dedicated hours upon hours to reduce milk to the cherished khoya consistency.
 The result no doubt, was mind-blowing but the whole process was very impractical & tiring.

-While convenience still drives me to store-bought khoya many times because over the years some good brands have emerged in the grocery stores here, however I confess that there's an undeniable charm in making your own from scratch, especially when its so easy and quick.
+While convenience still drives me to store-bought khoya many times because over the years some good brands have emerged in the grocery stores out here, however I confess that there's an undeniable charm in making your own from scratch, especially when its so easy and quick.
 Once I learnt this game-changing instant mawa method, I got hooked!
+Its one of my favorite pre festival activity.

 What is Khoya